About the Program

 Our Clinical Research Certificate Program includes a rigorous curriculum to prepare you for today's competitive marketplace.

 All courses can be completed in less than three months or you can spread them out over two years.
 This is a Continuing Education program; it does not have an application process, and offers contact hours.
-All classes are held on the Boston College Chestnut Hill Campus.
 We welcome you to register at any time.

-You may register for all four required courses together for a $200 savings.
+You may register for all three required courses together for a $200 savings.

 REGISTRATION AND PAYMENT POLICY